 Bert’s, the upscale brasserie at The Newport, is Merivale’s take on a 1930s hotel dining room, and it shows on the cocktail list, which draws inspiration from the era’s grand European hotels and American country clubs.
-There are two half-sized pours for $12 and both are reinvented classics.
+There is one half-sized pour for $12, and it's a reinvented classics.
 The signature Bert’s Marteeny is a miniature vodka Martini spiked with lemon oil and enough Madeira to make it look like you’re drinking rosé; even the customary olives have been upgraded to “accoutrements” (a mix of cocktail onions, olives and cornichons).
-The other modestly sized cocktail is the Petit Matcha Alexander, a twist on a Brandy Alexander, with brandy, cacao, fior di latte (a semi-soft fresh cheese made in the style of Italian mozzarella), nuts and green tea.
-Think of it as a Saturday night version of a matcha latte, in a Tuesday-afternoon sized glass.